 - Based on the results of our exploration, we consider the subsurface conditions at the site adaptable for support of the proposed structures on a properly designed conventional shallow foundation system with a maximum allowable bearing pressure of 2,500 psf.
-Provided the site preparation and earthwork construction recommendations outlined in Section 5.0 of this report are performed, the parameters presented in Section 4.0 of this report may be used for foundation design. - As outlined in Section 5.0, a vibratory roller should be used to compact the surface soils within the building area.
-Dynamic cone penetrometer (DCP) soundings, performed by hand, should also be performed subsequent to the surface soil compaction operations to confirm densification of the very loose soils within the upper 4 feet. - The borings encountered groundwater at depths varying from about 2 to 3 feet below the existing ground surface at the time of our exploration.
+Provided the site preparation and earthwork construction recommendations outlined in Section 5.0 of this report are performed, the parameters presented in Section 4.0 of this report may be used for foundation design. - The borings encountered groundwater at depths varying from about 41⁄2 to 5 feet below the existing ground surface at the time of our exploration.
 Groundwater control will probably not be necessary in order to compact the existing soils and install shallow foundations.
 However, temporary groundwater control measures may be required for deeper excavations, such as those typically required to install utilities. - We recommend that ECS be provided the opportunity to review the foundation plans and earthwork specifications to verify that our recommendations have been properly interpreted and implemented.
 ECS should also be retained to perform the construction materials testing and observations required for this project, to verify that our recommendations have been implemented.